gregsramblings/getAccurateCurrentPosition/README.md

 getAccurateCurrentPosition
 ==========================
-<a href="https://github.com/gwilson/getAccurateCurrentPosition" target="_blank"><strong>getAccurateCurrentPosition()</strong></a> is a simple enhancement to to <a href="http://dev.w3.org/geo/api/spec-source.html" target="_blank">navigator.geolocation</a> that provides a more accurate and predictable result.
+<a href="https://github.com/gwilson/getAccurateCurrentPosition" target="_blank"><strong>getAccurateCurrentPosition()</strong></a> is a simple enhancement to <a href="http://dev.w3.org/geo/api/spec-source.html" target="_blank">navigator.geolocation</a> that provides a more accurate and predictable result.
 It is intended for any geolocation-enabled web browser.
 This is also usable in PhoneGap applications since PhoneGap uses the underlying HTML geolocation APIs already.
 I have tested this on desktop Chrome, Safari, Firefox and on iOS and Android devices.
 I have not tested on IE9+ or Opera or Windows devices.
 <h3>Background:</h3>
 <a href="http://dev.w3.org/geo/api/spec-source.html" target="_blank">navigator.geolocation</a> provides the method <strong>geolocation.getCurrentPosition()</strong> that will return the current location of the device.
 This seems easy enough so most developers simply call this method when they need the location.
-One of the options for this method is "enableHighAccuracy" which obviously implies that we are needing an accurate location.
+One of the options for this method is "enableHighAccuracy", which obviously implies that you need an accurate location.
 However, I soon discovered that if the device's GPS has not been used recently in the current location, it will take a while for it to acquire a decent location.
 The getCurrentPosition() success callback will trigger before the phone's GPS hardware can provide anything accurate.
-In other words, we get a quick response, but not necessarily an accurate response.
+In other words, you get a quick response, but not necessarily an accurate response.

 In my own testing with an iPhone 4s and an HTC Inspire, when I would check getCurrentPosition() on the device, I would sometimes get an accuracy of over 1000 meters.
 Basically, the first location to be acquired is what is passed to the callback.
 What if you need more accuracy?
 You can re-call getCurrentPosition() and likely better accuracy because the GPS has had more time to acquire satellites, but how many times will you need to call it?